Giving parents a choice. Giving children a chance.

 We provide scholarships for New Hampshire students who are struggling in their current public school to allow them to attend a private school, online school, or homeschool, that is a better fit for them and their learning needs.
 We also provide scholarships for out-of-district public schools.

 Submitting an application is not a guarantee of an award.
-New families will be notified in August, 2018 if they are awarded scholarships.
+New families will be notified by August, 2019 if they are awarded scholarships.

 How does the application process work?

-After the pre-application was processed, if you were eligible and funds were available, CSF contacted you via email to complete the full application process, which included submitting financial documents (1040 tax form and/or other proof of 2017 income).
+After the pre-application is processed, if you are eligible and funds are available, CSF will contact you via email to complete the full application process, which includes submitting financial documents (1040 tax form and/or other proof of 2018 income).

-Families already using a CSF scholarship/s received an email inviting them to renew the scholarship for the 2018-19 school year.
+Families already using a CSF scholarship/s will receive an email inviting them to renew the scholarship for the 2019-2020 school year.

 Who is eligible to apply?